Madison County, Illinois: Politics

-Like much of southern Illinois, Madison County was a predominantly Democratic area for much of its history, but in recent elections has been moving toward Republican.
+Like much of southern Illinois, Madison County was a predominantly Democratic area for much of its history, but in recent elections has been moving toward Republicans.
 Mitt Romney narrowly carried the county in the 2012 presidential election, becoming the first Republican presidential nominee to do so since 1984.
 In 2016, Donald Trump carried the largest share of the vote for any Republican presidential candidate since 1972.
 The county also supported the Republican candidates for governor in 2010, 2014, 2018, and 2022.

 As of February 2025, the county is one of 7 that voted to join the state of Indiana.